 The University of Sharjah's strategic directions in the areas of health and research fully reflect its mission and vision.
-It has optimized its potential in these areas through its Colleges of Medicine, Pharmacy, Dentistry and Health Sciences in addition to University Hospital - Sharjah (UDHS), the Sharjah Institute for Medical Research of the Sharjah Academy for Scientific Research, and the Clinical Training Center (CTC) as well as the Biotechnology Program in the College of Sciences.
+It has optimized its potential in these areas through its Colleges of Medicine, Pharmacy, Dental Medicine and Health Sciences in addition to University Hospital - Sharjah (UDHS), the Sharjah Institute for Medical Research of the Sharjah Academy for Scientific Research, and the Clinical Training Center (CTC) as well as the Biotechnology Program in the College of Sciences.
 This vision has created a unique setting, the “Sharjah Medical Excellence Cluster” or SMEC.

 The rational for selecting Molecular Medicine and Translational Research as one of the University's main strategic research domains is due to the major advances in the field of Molecular Medicine and attempts to understand the biology of diseases at the genetic and molecular levels, which has led to the development of target therapy with applications in all health related fields.